ibm-cloud-docs/apiconnect/creating_apis.md

 ```

 ## Uninstalling the developer toolkit
-{: #uninstall_dev_tk_creating_apis}

-### Prerequisites
-{: #prereq_uninstall_dev_tk_creating_apis}
+{: #uninstall_dev_tk-creating_apis}

+To uninstall the developer toolkit, complete the following steps:

-Before you begin, you must stop any apps that are running locally by entering the following
+1. Stop any apps that are running locally by running the following command:
-command:
 ```
 apic stop --all
 ```

-To uninstall the developer toolkit, complete the following steps:

-1. Enter the following command:
+2. Enter the following command:
 ```
 npm rm -g apiconnect
 ```
 {: codeblock}

-2. Clear your npm cache:
+3. Clear your npm cache:
 ```
 npm cache clean
 ```